NHS Sports Volunteering

 - References from our staff team

-- NHS Sports Volunteers are responsible to Lauren Havercroft (Sports Volunteering Officer) and Rachel Wilson (Schools & Community Outreach Coordinator) in the Leeds Sport Team and Caroline Agnew (Placement & Development Officer) and Samantha O’Dowd, the Volunteer & Engagement Officer within the NHS time.
+- NHS Sports Volunteers are responsible to Rachel Wilson (Schools & Community Outreach Coordinator) in the Leeds Sport Team and Caroline Agnew (Placement & Development Officer) and Samantha O’Dowd, the Volunteer & Engagement Officer within the NHS team

 - This role will require a DBS check, 2 references and an occupational health assessment